winitzki/scall/tutorial/programming_dhall.md

 let add3_record : { x : Natural, y : Natural, z : Natural } → Natural
   = λ(record : { x : Natural, y : Natural, z : Natural }) → record.x + record.y + record.z
 ```

+Most functions in the Dhall standard library are curried.
+Currying allows function types to depend on some of the previous curried arguments, as we will see next.

 #### Functions with type parameters